 The second Agile Open Space of 2017 took place recently at Hexacta’s headquarters in Buenos Aires, where around 30 people gathered to discuss and analyze topics related to the agile world.
-Watch the first Agile Open Space of 2017.

 The meeting, facilitated by our Project Manager and Scrum Coach, Pablo Pecora, was the scenario where several participants –coming from different professional fields– dug deeper into some interesting subjects.

 Some of the proposed topics were: No estimates, Scaled Scrum, How to optimize the Agile and Scrum ceremonies, technical debt management,and ScrumBut.
 Finally, after a short debate and voting, the Open Space focused on the first two topics.

 Do not miss this: Say no more “Buts” and stop asking yourself why Scrum is not working